Akinyemibolatito/Hotel-resevation-dataset/README.md

 Analysis: Countbooking by country

-CountBookings was highest for PRT at 82, followed by AUT and FRA.﻿﻿ ﻿﻿
+CountBookings was highest for PRT at 82, followed by  and FRA.﻿﻿ ﻿﻿
 ﻿﻿PRT accounted for 37.79% of CountBookings.﻿﻿